 Until recently, HVAC contractors ran the risk of oversizing ductless systems for cooling.
 That’s because they had to prioritize the sizing of the system for heating.
 During the winter, you’ll be relying on a heat pump that doesn’t have any heat strips, so ductless units usually had to have a lot of capacity in whole-house situations.

 Nowadays, that risk is much lower.
 Thanks to design enhancements like Mitsubishi’s Hyper Heating and Trane’s Pro Heating technologies, ductless systems are now way better at heating your home when the temperature is really low.
 For example, a 2-ton Hyper Heating system may heat as well as a 3-ton standard system.

-For you, the homeowner, that means it's a whole lot easier for your contractor to select a system that does a good job heating and cooling.
+For you, the homeowner, that means it’s a whole lot easier for your contractor to select a system that does a good job of heating and cooling.